How It Works

 • We are always looking for extra hands to help with our Swap Drop Days and event days!
 If you'd like to get involved, please check out our 'Volunteer' page for more information.

-• Unfortunately, no, we are not able to do pick-ups at this stage.
+• No, we are not able to offer pick-ups.
 The Wee Swap is a passion project for Meg and Anna, but they both have other full-time commitments.
 For now, we can only receive items for the swap during designated Swap Drop Days.

 • Our main goal is to find new homes for as many items as possible!
 If there are items left over after the event, we work hard to ensure they continue their circular journey.
 We typically partner with local community groups or charities, or textile recycling initiatives to responsibly rehome or repurpose anything that remains.
 Our priority is to avoid anything going to landfill.